adrianwave/UnityPortfolio/README.md

 # UnityPortfolio
-A repository for my Unity Portfolio
+A repository for my Unity Portfolio.

-This branch is dedicated to my Unity Portfolio.
-I will be gradually pushing anything I deem worthy for interested parties.
+This repository is dedicated to my Unity Portfolio.
+I will be gradually pushing anything I deem worthy for the eyes of those interested parties.

+Thanks for your visitation.